Signed tropicalization of polar cones: Basic definitions

 where $\val(x)\in\tmax$ is identified as an element of $\smax^+$.
 We observe that

-As discussed in \cite{AGRowen}, $\smax^\vee$ is isomorphic to the tropical real hyperfield of \cite{viro2010hyperfields}, also called real tropical hyperfield in \cite{jell_scheiderer_yu}, and signed tropical hyperfield in \cite{gunn}, which can be obtained for instance as the quotient of $\rfield$ by the multiplicative group of elements of $\rfield$ with signed valuation equal to $\unit$.
-More precisely, the real tropical hyperfield may be defined by modding out the field $\R\{\{t^\R\}\}$ by the multiplicative group consisting of positive absolutely convergent Puiseux series of valuation $0$.
+As discussed in Akian, Gaubert and Rowen~\cite{AGRowen}, $\smax^\vee$ can be identified with the tropical real hyperfield of Viro~\cite{viro2010hyperfields} (also called real tropical hyperfield in Jell, Scheiderer and Yu~\cite{Jell2020} or the signed tropical hyperfield in Gunn~\cite{gunn}) and $\smax$ is the hyperfield system of $\smax^{\vee}$.
+Also recall that the real tropical hyperfield may be defined by modding out the field $\R\{\{t^\R\}\}$ by the multiplicative group consisting of positive absolutely convergent Puiseux series of valuation $0$.
 The canonical order on $\R\{\{t^\R\}\}$ defines an order relation on this hyperfield, and the relation $\preceq$ extends this order to the signed tropical numbers.
+However, an inconvenience of the hyperfield is that the addition is multivalued, so it is more convenient to work here with the semiring $\Smax$, understanding that all previous statements can be translated to the setting of the hyperfields.